Logo

 )

-creates a cache of information which can be saved for future reference.
+Creates a cache of information which can be saved for future reference.

+The cache is filled with pointers from parameters.
+Note that the input structures are not duplicated, but put directly into the new cache struct.
 Use netsnmp_handler_check_cache() later to make sure it's still valid before referencing it in the future.

 Examples: